STAR Kids Program Support Unit Operational Procedures Handbook

 • authorize all services identified on the SK-ISP.

 The SK-ISP must be within the member's cost limit.
-PSU staff must not calculate the SK-ISP cost limit.
+PSU staff do not calculate the SK-ISP cost limit.
 It is automatically calculated in the TMHP SK-ISP Annual Cost Limit field.

 PSU staff must refer to 1 Texas Administrative Code (TAC) Section 353.1155, and the STAR Kids Handbook (SKH) for more information about the MDCP cost limit.